pglez82/asw2223_0/README.md

 ```
  chmod 400 awsdeployment.pem
 ```
-- Once the instace has been created, we need to know its public ip and/or public dns name.
+- Once the instance has been created, we need to know its public ip and/or public dns name.
 All this information is in the instance detail panel.

 <p align="center">
    <img width="500" alt="Detail instance" src="https://user-images.githubusercontent.com/10683040/158771619-7d893b8a-b09c-4d26-bb0e-96b3c86ede87.png">